-* Pray against the Korubo using violence and infanticide and that they will be contacted in peace.
+Pray against the Korubo using violence and infanticide, and that they will be contacted peacefully.

 |People Name General||Korubo|